 Brisbane-based dk active makes high-quality, high-performance workout clothing for all activities.
 With a focus on sustainability, brand director Danielle Kay says she wanted to create a label that promoted inner wellbeing, self love and body positivity, without compromising on ethical manufacturing.
-For this reason, dk active sources sustainable textiles like its Luxury Italian Lycra (made from a blend of new and recycled materials) that have minimal impact on the environment.
+For this reason, dk active sources sustainable textiles such as organic cotton and its Luxury Italian Lycra (made from a blend of new and recycled materials) that have minimal impact on the environment.
 The activewear range includes men’s and women’s pants, tops, shorts, tanks, crops, and more.
 It’s all ethically manufactured in Brisbane, Australia.

 Melbourne-based ethical fashion label Vege Threads has developed a line of yoga wear that promotes inclusivity, good values and natural clothing.
 The brand produces its sustainable activewear staples on shore with manufacturing certified by Ethical Clothing Australia, and looks to minimise waste in production.
 The activewear includes bralettes, tights, shorts and unitards made from soft organic and eco friendly materials locally knitted in Melbourne.

 Maker of future fabrics, Kusaga has developed a fabric that uses less than 1% of the water than it takes to make your average cotton T-shirt.
 Needless to say, the brand is kicking butt in the sustainability sector, and all its clothing (T-shirts and tanks only at this stage), is ethically produced.
 Kusaga Activewear is certified vegan by PETA and is also a part of B Corporation, a group of companies focused on using the power of business as a force for social, environmental and economic good.
 I highly recommend adding the “World’s Greenest T-Shirt” to your collection.